Jessicavazm/JessicaVaz_T3A1/README.md

 An array is a special kind of object, it's a collection of indexed values.
 In JS, an array is represented by an ordered sequence of elements separated by commas and wrapped in square brackets.
 Array is a way to collect multiple pieces of data together in one variable.

 Important features of arrays:
-- Arrays are dynamic in JS, that means it can smaller in size or bigger.
+- Arrays are dynamic in JS, that means it can smaller or bigger.
 - First element in the array is 0, second element is 1, and so on.
 - Arrays can hold different data types.
 - Vast list of methods to manipulate arrays in JS.